Powerlearnproject/se-day1-assignment-hajisml/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+- Software Engineering is the use of engineering principles, methods and tools to design, develop, test, deploy and maintain high-quality software systems.

 Identify and describe at least three key milestones in the evolution of software engineering.
+- Development of programming languages.
+Languages such as Fortran and C were developed and made it possible to create softwares such as operating systems.
+- Software Engineering as a discipline.
+As of the 1960's people studied software engineering as a profession.
+- Rise of Agile Methodologies.
+Around the 2000's creative Agile methodologies were realised improving on how software systems were built.

 List and briefly explain the phases of the Software Development Life Cycle.